Topics Map > Policies

 To more efficiently conduct the review of obsolete courses process is in place for automatically discontinuing obsolete courses.
 The Office of Academic Planning and Institutional Research (APIR) and the Office of the Registrar (RO) will collaborate to identify courses that have not been taught in eight or more years.
 Departments through their school or college would be notified of courses in their subject listing that are on this list and scheduled to be deleted.
 Departments would be given an opportunity to request an extension of up to two years if they can:

-• Provide a plan for including the course in their course array where it will be used regularly in a meaningful way.
+• Provide a rationale for why the course has not been taught in the past but will be in the near future.• Explain how the course that they propose to teach aligns with the current course as described.• Provide a plan for including the course in their course array where it will be used regularly in a meaningful way.

 Departments would have approximately six months from notification that a course has been included on the list of courses to be discontinued to schedule the course, notify the RO that the course will be scheduled in the next year, or appeal for an extension.
 If the course is not scheduled or an extension is not granted, the course will be discontinued in the course catalog by the Office of the Registrar.